A table calculation is a transformation we apply to the values of a single measure in our view, based on the dimensions in the level of detail.

-Now to see how table calculation works we need to connect to sample superstore and run an example of calculating running total.
+Now to see how table calculation works we need to connect to the sample superstore and run an example of calculating the running total.

 Table calculations are added to measures, so in order to add a table calculation, click a measure that’s on the view.
 The fastest way to add a table calculation is to hover over “Quick table calculation” and choose an option: